guitargeek/PKGBUILDs/README.md

 ## CMSSW related packages

-Once I tried to build CMSSW on my laptop, therefore we have here many packages which are either dependencies of CMSSW of represent CMSSW itself:
+Once I tried to build CMSSW on my laptop, therefore we have here many packages which are either dependencies of CMSSW or represent CMSSW itself:

 * [classlib](classlib)